driessenslucas/researchproject/Thesis.md

 \end{minipage}
 \end{figure}

 **Commentary**: The maze solution paths highlight the efficiency of each algorithm in navigating the maze.
 DDQN and Q-agent both manage to find the shortest path to the goal, though Q-learning takes around 1000 to 2000 steps to start actively using the shortest path, compared to DDQN which finds it under 100 steps.
 DQN was unable to find the absolute shortest path in my experiments but did manage to find a relatively efficient route.
-For the PPO and Actor-Critic (AC) algorithms, their paths were more complex and less direct, indicating a need for further optimization and learning to enhance their maze navigation efficiency .
+For the PPO and Actor-Critic (AC) algorithms, their paths were more complex and less direct, indicating a need for further optimization and learning to enhance their maze navigation efficiency.

 ### 3. Reward History and Distribution